 Projects must be located in the Bridgeton area of Cumberland County.

 The beautification and/or improvement project must be on public property or highly visible private property with public message only.

+Please note that any applications that seek funds for business operating expenses and/or capital improvements for the business do not qualify for funding.

 The projects must support the mission of Love Where You Live.